UV Visible Spectroscopy | Its Principle, Method and Applications

 Based on the two phenomena, we try to identify and also measure the quantity of any given substance.

 Wherein the absorbance of a specific wavelength of light by the molecules of the sample under test is determined.
-The more the number of molecules in the sample, the higher is the absorbance and vice-versa.
+The more the number of molecules in the sample, the higher the absorbance and vice-versa.

-Spectroscopy Principle: Every sample has molecules consisting of some functional groups by which they may incur color or some nature to absorb light of specific wavelengths.
-This wavelength at which sample absorbs to a greater extent is called as λ max.
+Every sample has molecules consisting of some functional groups by which they may incur color or some nature to absorb light of specific wavelengths.

-When the light beam is passed on to the sample, the electrons in the molecules absorb energy in the light and go for an excited state.
-During this transition, some of the light energy is absorbed while the remaining light falls on the photoelectric detector.
+When the light beam is passed on to the sample, the electrons in the molecules absorb energy in the light and go to an excited state.

 There are different types of spectroscopy based on the technique and use.